Techtonica/curriculum/react-js/react-hooks.md

 #### How do I use hooks?
 1. Read [Hooks Overview](https://reactjs.org/docs/hooks-overview.html)
 2. Walk through the examples on [Using the State Hook](https://reactjs.org/docs/hooks-state.html) to understand the state hook and its Class equivalent (in the counter `Example` component ).
-Use [this codepen]([https://codepen.io/dpenny/pen/RwPPVqY](https://codepen.io/dpenny/pen/RwPPVqY)), to play around with these two ways of creating the same functionality.
+Use [this code sandbox](https://codesandbox.io/s/techtonicahooks0-8uy6j), to play around with these two ways of creating the same functionality.

 *Discuss with a partner:*
 How do hooks achieve the same logic as the class component?
 Can you see how the code with hooks is cleaner?